iamfazn/iamfazn/README.md

 # Analyst

-I speclialize in building and scaling early-stage engineering startups
+I specialize in building and scaling early-stage engineering startups